-Taking photographs of the High Street is one of my favourite subjects, simply because its fun and easy to capture the mood.
+Street photography is one of my favourite subjects, because its fun and easy to capture the mood and the atmosphere.

 Here are a few points to keep in mind when taking the photographs: